misakey/backend/docs/content/endpoints/boxes.md

 ```

 _Headers:_
-- `X-Total-Count` (integer): the total count of boxes that the user can access.
+- `X-Total-Count` (integer): the total count of boxes that the identity can access.

 ## 4.4.
-Listing active members of a box.
+Listing active members of a box

 This endpoint return all identities that have an active membership to the box.